No results found, please try again. Reset selections.

 - Effectively contribute to the performance of a group as the group addresses practical business situations, and assume a leadership role as appropriate.

-The MS in Entrepreneurship program requires twelve courses (48 credit hours) - eight core courses (32 credit hours) , three elective courses (12 credit hours), and a required residency (4 credit hours).
+The MS in Entrepreneurship program requires twelve courses (48 credit hours) - eight core courses (32 credit hours) , and four elective courses (16 credit hours).

 Core Courses: 8 Required (32 credit hours)